DON’T MISS

 Officially called the Royal Burgers’ Zoo, this animal park in Arnhem definitely lives up to its noble title.
 Founded in 1913 by Johan Burgers, the zoo welcomes around 1,5 million visitors every year, making it a very popular attraction indeed!

-Burgers’ Zoo is split into eight separate themes, featuring areas such as Burgers' Safari, Burgers’ Bush (a 1,5-hectare tropical rainforest), and Burgers’ Desert (an indoor desert).
-And if you’re making the trip with little ones, there is also an indoor- and an adventureland playground for them to enjoy - that is, if they’re not too worn out after seeing all the animals.
+Burgers’ Zoo is split into seven separate themes, featuring areas such as Burgers' Safari, Burgers’ Bush (a 1,5-hectare tropical rainforest), and Burgers’ Desert (an indoor desert).
+And if you’re making the trip with little ones, there are also indoor and adventureland playgrounds for them to enjoy - that is, if they’re not too worn out after seeing all the animals.

 Want a fun fact about this zoo?
 One of Burgers’ elephant residents in the 1960s, Kwimba, enjoyed stealing the handbags of lady visitors and swallowing them whole!